metamorph-inc/cpython/Doc/using/windows.rst

 * An empty entry is added at the start, which corresponds to the current directory.

-* If the environment variable :envvar:`PYTHONPATH` exists, as described in :ref:`using-on-envvars`, its entries are added next.
+* If the environment variable :envvar:`OMPYTHONPATH` exists, as described in :ref:`using-on-envvars`, its entries are added next.
 Note that on Windows, paths in this variable must be separated by semicolons, to distinguish them from the colon used in drive identifiers (``C:\`` etc.).